Travis Scott, Morgan Wallen hit Billboard Music Awards stage

 Earlier, Drake was named top artist, male artist, rap artist, rap male artist and rap album for “Certified Lover Boy.”
 The rapper extended his record as the most decorated winner in the history of the awards show with 34 wins.

-Olivia Rodrigo and Kanye West, known as Ye, took home the most awards with six during a non-televised ceremony.
+Olivia Rodrigo and Kanye West, known as Ye, won six awards during a non-televised ceremony.
 Rodrigo was awarded best new artist.

 Ye made his mark in the faith-based categories - again: The rapper won top Christian artist for the first time, but he claimed top gospel artist and gospel song for a third year in a row.
 He also received top gospel album for the second time.

-The Kid LAROI became a first-time winner, taking home five wins for his song “Stay” with Justin Bieber - whose Billboard Music Awards win count rose to 26.
+The Kid LAROI became a first-time winner, taking home awards for his song “Stay” with Justin Bieber - whose Billboard Music Awards win count rose to 26.

 Doja Cat came away with four awards.
 She won top R&B artist and R&B female artist for the second consecutive year, along with top R&B album and female artist.